 It's important to discuss little details like how to use the oven or washing machine in case you need it too.
 The appliances in everybody's house are a bit different and it can be hard to know which buttons to press.

 Try to get parents to leave you a list of must-know items before they leave.
 This will include any special instructions, like favourite toys or activities kids like.

 If the family has a burglar alarm system in their home, be sure to get a lesson on how to set it before you go to bed and how to disarm it when you wake up.

 Kids are all about routine.
 So get parents to let you know when their child eats, naps, and go to bed.

-Get them to explain their usual bedtime routine including if the child needs a bath, where their pajamas are if you need to read them a story before bed, and what time they should be in bed by.
+Get them to explain their usual bedtime routine including if the child needs a bath (See our 21 bathtime tips), where their pajamas are if you need to read them a story before bed, and what time they should be in bed by.
 Keeping your babysitting schedule as close to the family's regular schedule will keep things moving and help to avoid temper tantrums.

 Still struggling to get kids to bed on time?
 Check out my article: How to Get Kids to Bed When Babysitting.

 You'll want to know everything that the child needs for the night.
 If they have a specific toy that they love to sleep with, or if there's certain music they listen to before bed.

 If you'll be changing diapers, get them to run you through the whole routine.
 Don't be afraid to ask questions.
 Particularly if the family uses cloth diapers and you've only changed diapers with disposables before because the process can be a bit different.
 You'll want to have all the diapering supplies easily accessible for when you inevitably need to use them.